-Our Internal Audit Team carried out a system audit and successfully reviewed final year end performance data.
-Results from the systems audit highlighted recommendations to improve processes.
+For some measures, our Internal Audit Team carried out a system audit and successfully reviewed final year end performance data.
+Results from the systems audit highlighted some recommendations to improve processes.
 The actions are reported to Management and Audit Committee and monitored until completion by our Internal Audit Team.
 There is no detrimental effect on the quality of the final year performance data reported in our APR.

-Our Internal Audit Team carried out a system audit and successfully reviewed final year end performance data.
-Results from the systems audit highlighted recommendations to improve processes.
+Our Internal Audit Team successfully carried out a review of the final year end performance data for these PC measures.
+No material issues were identified during the audit.